 }

-If weyou run this, we’ll see the same output as the previous example.
-Importantly, though, we’ve now increased the safety of our code and eliminated the chance of bugs that might result from going beyond the end of the array or not going far enough and missing some items.
+Listing 3-6: Looping through each element of a collection using a for loop

-For example, in the previous code that uses the while loop, if we removed an item from the a array but forgot to update the condition to while index < 4, our code would panic.
-Using the for loop means we would not need to remember to change any other code if we changed the number of values in the array.and Chapter XXChapter XX incovers method syntax generally,will XXChapter We If you’re wondering about the iter code in this example, keep reading!
+When we run this code, we’ll see the same output as in Listing 3-5.
+More importantly, we’ve now increased the safety of the code and eliminated the chance of bugs that might result from going beyond the end of the array or not going far enough and missing some items.

-. in Chapter XX covers iterators specifically
+For example, in the code in Listing 3-5, if you removed an item from the a array but forgot to update the condition to while index < 4, the code would panic.
+Using the for loop, you don’t need to remember to change any other code if you changed the number of values in the array.

 The safety and conciseness of for loops make them the most commonly used loop construct in Rust.
-Even in situations where you want to run some code a certain number of times, like our countdown example that used a while loop, most Rustaceans would use a for loop.
+Even in situations in which you want to run some code a certain number of times, as in the countdown example that used a while loop in Listing 3-5, most Rustaceans would use a for loop.
 The way to do that would be to use a Range, which is a type provided by the standard library that generates all numbers in sequence starting from one number and ending before another number.

-Here’s what the countdown would look like with a for loop, and using another method we haven’t yet talked about, rev, to reverse the range:
+Here’s what the countdown would look like using a for loop and another method we’ve not yet talked about, rev, to reverse the range:

 Filename: src/main.rs